ABOUT OUR FOUNDATION

 They are co-founders and partners in life.
 The two are committed to their Cincinnati community through their work with older adults.
 As avid foodies and party planners, fundraising is a natural pastime for the couple, but what is more important is their passion for helping others and bringing people together.

 Local Cincinnati physician Dr. Christian Gausvik completed his medical school training at the University of Cincinnati College of Medicine and residency at The Christ Hospital Family Medicine Residency Program before continuing on to complete an additional Geriatric Fellowship at The Christ Hospital.
 Dr. Gausvik has published research on social isolation and health outcomes, interdisciplinary medical teams and improved communication.
 He has volunteered with the Alzheimer’s Association for over a decade, participated in global health trips to South America and received local and state awards for his leadership and advocacy activities.

-A local business professional and natural born leader with a passion for finding uniquie solutions to complex problems and getting things done.
-Cody is a graduate of the Lindner College of Business at the University of Cincinnati, Secretary on the Oakley Community Council and award-winning Toastmaster.
+A local business professional and natural born leader with a passion for finding unique solutions to complex problems and getting things done.
+Cody is a graduate of the Lindner College of Business at the University of Cincinnati, former Secretary on the Oakley Community Council and award-winning Toastmaster.
 He is committed to the community he grew up in through his work with Giving Voice and other volunteer activities around the tristate.